 There is a perception that having a pet in the house makes kids and seniors vulnerable to allergies and asthma.
 Pets shed a combination of dead skin cells and hair (or feathers), which can trigger asthma attacks and allergic reactions in people who are sensitive to the allergens4 5.
 Some health guidelines advise people who suffer from allergies or asthma to avoid keeping pets, especially cats, in their bedroom or bed.
 An increase in allergies or asthma is known to disrupt sleep6 7.

-On the other hand, more new researches suggest that children growing with furry pets, cats, dogs and farm animals, are less likely to suffer from allergies and asthma8.
+On the other hand, researches suggest that children growing with furry pets, cats, dogs and farm animals, are less likely to suffer from allergies and asthma8.
 It is also believed that having dogs in the house makes people less likely to have eczema.
 Pets, according to some studies, indirectly strengthen the immune system9.

 The effect of pets on anxiety depression and sleep

-As discussed in our previous column about sleep disorders and psychiatric diseases, individuals with depression, anxiety, or stress may suffer from a range of insomnia symptoms, including difficulty falling or staying asleep, unrefreshing sleep and daytime sleepiness10.
+People with depression, anxiety, or stress may suffer from a range of insomnia symptoms, including difficulty falling or staying asleep, unrefreshing sleep and daytime sleepiness10.
 Pets can play positively affect a person’s physical and psychological health.
 Some researches found that owning a dog can lower blood pressure11, reduce stress hormones, and relieve depression symptoms that may all help enjoy a good night’s sleep.
 Pets may serve as companions, as well as help decrease feelings of loneliness and depression in seniors and also provide a sense of comfort and a form of social support in older adults12.

 If you suffer from insomnia, consistently feel that your sleep is not refreshing, or have other problems of allergy and asthma you should consider taking pets out of your bed.
 But if you are healthy, without any sleep problems, having a dog or cat sleeping with you might even improve your mood, help you relax and improve your sleep.